DeSantis Provides Updates On New COVID-19 Treatments, Vaccine Distribution - WUSF Public Media | Tampa NPR, Local News Coverage

 Speaking in a video released Wednesday morning, DeSantis also announced plans for the distribution of possible COVID-19 vaccines.

-“I spoke with the top pharmacists at both CVS and Walgreens involved in Operation Warp Speed (Tuesday),” said DeSantis.
+“I spoke with the top pharmacists at both CVS and Walgreens involved in Operation Warp Speed (on Tuesday),” said DeSantis.
 “They assured me that as soon as they have the vaccine in hand, they are ready to deploy to Florida’s over 4,000 long-term care facilities to begin vaccinating the residents.”

 DeSantis added that more than 3,000 of those facilities have already signed up to provide vaccinations.